kklausmeyer/birdsense/README.md

-# TNC BirdSense Report Automation Workflows
+# TNC BirdSense Report Automation Workflow
 Every year, over 1 billion birds migrate along the Pacific Flyway and travel through California.
 Many of these birds need wetlands for food and rest to support their journey, but over 95% of the historical wetlands in the Central Valley have been drained and developed.
 The Nature Conservancy and partners recently launched a program called BirdReturns to pay farmers to flood their fields to support migratory wetland birds.

 For more information, refer to [BirdReturns: A Habitat Timeshare for Migratory Birds](https://www.nature.org/en-us/about-us/where-we-work/united-states/california/stories-in-california/migration-moneyball/).

 As the program scales up with government funds to combat the impacts of the drought, new tools are needed to ensure that farmers flood their fields for the full duration of their contract.
 The current program has been experimenting with using free images captured by satellites to estimate the extent and duration of flooding on the enrolled fields.

 Based on the promising experiment outcomes, this GitHub Repository is aimed to build a data pipeline to 1) ingest the satellite data, 2) generate flooding extent estimates, and 3) automatically send weekly reports to the field staff who manage the program.

 This repo utilizes the GitHub Action workflow to build a data pipeline and realize the following features.
 ## Features:
-- Extract Sentinel 2 data from Google Earth Engine API
+- Extract satellite data from Sentinel 2 from Google Earth Engine API
 - Process data to obtain the percent of flooding and cloud-free indicator by fields
-- Extract data from Google Drive API
+- Extract field enrollment data from Google Drive API
 - Generate a dashboard report through DataPane APP (example screenshot)
 - Schedule workflows for multiple programs
 - Share dashboard report by email